Contextualizing Meta-Learning via Learning to Decompose: Learning Contextualized Meta-Model

-Meaningful local maps could be discovered by learning $\kappa$ for all instances~\cite{Cook2007Visualizing, Maaten2012Visualizing}.
-To generalize the concept decomposition ability to novel tasks and construct local concept embedding spaces simultaneously, we meta-learns to decompose an instance in a parametric manner.
-Specifically, assume a mapping $h:\mathbb{R}^d \rightarrow \mathbb{R}^K$ transforms an embedding to a $K$ dimensional vector, which contains sequential fully connected layers and a softmax operator.
+Meaningful local maps could be discovered by learning $\kappa$ for all instances~\cite{Cook2007Visualizing, Maaten2012Visualizing}, which decomposes the semantics of data into multiple views.
+To generalize the attribute decomposition ability to novel tasks and construct attribute embedding spaces simultaneously, we meta-learns to decompose an instance in a parametric manner.
+Specifically, assume a mapping $h:\mathbb{R}^d \rightarrow \mathbb{R}^C$ transforms an embedding to a $C$ dimensional vector, which contains sequential fully connected layers and a softmax operator.
 Then $\kappa_\x=h(\phi(\x))$.
-Towards contextualizing meta-learning, {\name} maximizes the log-likelihood over multiple concepts: { }The detailed form of the regularizer $\Omega(h)$ will be discussed later.
-Given multiple discovered maps, predictions are no longer context agnostic.
-First, similar instances in different tasks will have close $\kappa$ values.
-Jointly learning their concept probabilities facilitates the learning experience transition between tasks, instead of treating same-class instances independently in standard episodic training~\cite{VinyalsBLKW16Matching,Chao2019Meta}.
-Besides, the value of the fused distance between instances will vary with selected concepts, which makes the predictions in Eq.~\ref{eq:mmap} context-specific.
+Towards contextualizing meta-learning, {\name} maximizes the log-likelihood over $\Theta=\{\phi, \mathcal{L}_C, h\}$:

+The detailed form of the regularizer $\Omega(\Theta)$ will be discussed at the end of this section.
+Multiple embedding spaces are simultaneously learned during the meta-training progress, corresponding to various attributes in $\mathcal{C}$.
+The discovered multiple maps help explain the similarity between a pair of instances.
+The prediction of an instance depends on its context --- its relationship with multiple support set instances/prototypes, so the value of the fused distance will vary with selected attributes.
+The fused distance in Eq.~\ref{eq:leadnetm}, which weighs and aggregates the distances in every embedding space, makes similar instances in different tasks have close $\kappa$ values.
+Instead of treating same-class instances independently in standard episodic training~\cite{VinyalsBLKW16Matching,Chao2019Meta}, jointly learning their attribute probabilities facilitates the learning experience transition between tasks.